underlost/UnderTasker/README.md

 *   `guild build`
 Build all static assets from _source_, including sass and javascript, as well as tries to optimize any JPG/PNG files in _source/img_.
 *   `gulp deploy`
-Builds, validates and deploys your *_gh_pages* directory and compiled assets to the git repository specified.
+Builds, validates and deploys your *.publish* directory and compiled assets to the git repository specified.
 This might take a few minutes, depending on the size of your site and connection speed.
 *   `gulp github`
-Runs `gulp build` and attempts to deploy to specified to your project's Github Pages.
+Runs `gulp build` and attempts to deploy to your project's Github Pages.
 *   `gulp clean`
 Cleans out (deletes) the dist folders.
 *   `gulp jekyll`
-Runs jekyll and builds the site into _gh_pages
+Runs jekyll and builds the site into *.publish*.
+*   `gulp watch`
+Watches for any css/HTML changes as well as changes to HTML in site/source, and updates the site accordingly.

+## Usage

+UnderTasker can be used for a few different things.
+If you're looking to use it to develop a static website, you just need to run `gulp`.
+UnderTasker users BrowserSync, which allows you to make edits to the CSS, Javascript, and HTML and it will automatically compile and update in the browser for you.

+If you're not interested in compiling the HTML, `gulp watch` will act similar, and update CSS/JS accordingly.
+If you're looking to use this as a way to build/minify static files to use with your web app, it also has you covered.
+Just run `gulp build` and all of your compiled, minified and uglified static files can be found in `./dist`.

 ## Example